Also known as: rear-foot single-leg squat, one-leg quad squat, rear-foot grab squat, single-leg rear-foot squat, one-legged rear foot squat

 What are the benefits of the Shrimp Squat?

-Shrimp squats build unilateral leg strength with emphasis on quadriceps, glutes and calves.
-They improve single-leg balance, ankle mobility and hip stability, help correct imbalances, and carry over to athletic moves like jumping and single-leg power.
+Shrimp squats build unilateral leg strength and size, especially in the quadriceps, glutes and calves.
+They improve balance, knee tracking and hip mobility while exposing and correcting side-to-side imbalances for better athletic performance and injury prevention.

-What common mistakes should I avoid when doing Shrimp Squats?
+What common mistakes should I avoid with the Shrimp Squat?

-How can I progress or modify the Shrimp Squat?
+How can I progress to or regress from the Shrimp Squat?